Amsterdam Science Park

 As one of the most densely cabled locations in Europe, the Science Park is currently home to more than 600 network hubs.
 It also houses internet exchanges such as AMS-IX, one of the largest data transport hubs in the world.
 The Science Park has developed its long term vision, which includes further collaboration in R&D and innovation with SMEs and multinational corporations, as well as a 50% increase in employment among innovative high-tech firms, additional multi-tenant structures as well as the establishment of more research institutes.

 The Science Park is home to a concentration of the city’s most successful tech and science start-ups.
 It’s also where the University of Amsterdam Faculty of Science and the Amsterdam University College have their campuses.
-Dozens of renowned research institutes and companies all add to the innovative melting pot.
+Dozens of renowned research institutes and companies all add to the innovative melting pot, making this area a hotspot for innovation and collaboration.